Materialious/Materialious/README.md

 - Integrates with Invidious subscriptions, watch history & more.
 - Live stream support.
 - Dash support (WIP).
+- Support for higher qualities if not proxying.
 - Chapters.
 - Audio only mode.